johnwcowan/harlan/spec/03A-Strong-Typing.md

 provide a wider type for the variable than the expression that initializes it.

-All other types are inferred.
+All other types can be inferred.
 It is a compile-time error for an optional explicit type to contradict an inferred type.